Pascal314/pascal314.github.io/_pages/cv.md

 nav: true
 nav_order: 5
 cv_pdf: cv.pdf # you can also use external links here
-description: This page is work in progress.
-Download the PDF for my (slightly outdated) CV.
+description: Download the PDF for my CV.
 toc:
   sidebar: left
 ---